First LIGHT System: In Central London

 15,000 sq ft facility and agreed to bear cost of redevelopment.
 The choice of the Howard de Walden Estate to equip a treatment centre in Harley Street with Advanced

-Oncotherapy's LIGHT system further validates its modular design.
+Oncotherapy's LIGHT proton therapy system further validates its modular design.

 Providing the modern medical equipment required for proton